SMArt Moves logo

 The early diagnosis and the early treatment of SMA is absolutely essential to maximize a child’s health outcomes from this debilitating disease.
 Early treatment is often the difference between life and death, between extremely limited function and independent mobility.

-Clinical Presentation of SMA by Type
+Clinical Presentation of SMA

 Symptom onset <6 months